Tag: First Brands Group

 Systemic Threat: From Prop Failure to Trust Failure

 The illusion of safety held until it snapped.
-The parallels to 2008 are precise: subprime exposure repackaged as prime, complexity mistaken for prudence, and ratings agencies enabling systemic delusion.
+The parallels to 2008 are precise.
+Subprime exposure was repackaged as prime.
+Complexity was mistaken for prudence.
+Ratings agencies enabled systemic delusion.
 Tricolor’s collapse proves that the top tranches of engineered debt can vaporize within months of issuance.
 First Brands shows how shadow debt metastasizes beyond regulatory light.
 Together, they reveal a market where lending standards are props — not protections.

 Verification over Assumption